 According to HSB loss data, cast iron boiler losses increase in the fall as the heating season starts, with the highest failure rate occurring on January 15th.
-Now is the time to think about boiler maintenance, instead of January when you have cold, angry tenants and a pool of water in the basement.
 This article, although not a complete list of all the things to check, serves as a brief guide.

 This preparation advice applies to any boiler used for heating and consists of performing annual maintenance, verifying proper operation and set points, and maintaining your boiler during the heating season with the use of a boiler log.

 - Have your service provider perform annual maintenance and give the boiler a thorough checkup.
 This could include draining and flushing the boiler, replacing gaskets, lubricating fans or pumps, and cleaning the soot.

 - Have them check all of the safety controls including the pressure relief valve and the low water cutoff, which should be disassembled and cleaned or replaced as necessary.
 Don’t forget to check that the air vents to the boiler room are free of debris.

 - After the service is complete and the boiler closed, start the boiler and verify set points for your operating controls.
 Many hot water boilers are damaged due to improper water temperatures or water temperature differentials through a process called thermal shock.

 - The technician should also make burner adjustments to optimize combustion and efficiency.

 - Test low water cutoffs and safety relief valves regularly to ensure that these critical devices are working.